roman-milk/roman-milk.github.io/married-stud-helps-dp-a-hot-teen.md

  None of that, of course, slowed me down.
 I wanted to cum so fucking badly, but I was showing off, too -- to her, and to Danny.
 Between fucking her on top, and then having her ride me, I was in her pussy over 15 minutes, maybe closer to 20.
 I was going to cum so fucking hard, but was going to make it last as long as I could.

  But I couldn't hold back forever.
 Keeping my dick plowed into the depths of her tight, wet pussy until the last possible second, I threw her off of me and onto her back on the bed.
 She yelped, not expecting it.
 But before she could hardly move, I was straddling her, throwing my sweaty thighs around her chest, aiming my dick at her face.
 I love cum on a girl's face, and Lucy was going to get it from me.
 Jerking my cock, lubricated amply by her pussyjuice, I stroked my boner and then growled when a huge wave exploded in my balls.
 My cockhead felt like it was bursting open, as a torrent of jism started to flood out.
 My balls pumped it hard, I could sense it flying up through my tube, erupting out with loud jets to splatter on the bitch's pretty face and forehead.
 She let me, keeping her eyes closed, feeling me cumming all over her face, dribbling sperm onto her neck and chin, too.
-Report_Story #4